 "Eating meat or not?
 The keys to understanding your own and others' reasoning"

-Reviews of the workshop:
+Reviews of the seminar:

 Noelle Aarts, Professor Socio-Ecological Interactions, Institute for Science in Society, Radboud University, Nijmegen:

 "Hanneke Nijland organizes workshops to discuss why some people turn vegetarian and others prefer to remain meat-eaters.
 Through interactive choice and thought experiments attention is paid to perceptions of animal welfare, environmental impact and health in different socio-cultural contexts.
 Hanneke’s workshops provide with a safe environment in which participants are invited to reflect their own consumption behaviour.
 The workshops are of great relevance to consider relevant aspects of our consumption behaviour, and, also important, they are great fun!"